In this guide

 10. Not keeping records

-Avoid these mistakes and start trading with discipline.
+Circumvent these pitfalls and cultivate methodical trading habits.
 Start trading on PolyGram →